Short-Term Rehabilitation Services in Shakopee, MN

-When surgery, illness or injury keeps you from doing the things you enjoy, senior rehabilitation services at Benedictine Living Community–Garrison can help speed your recovery.
-Inpatient short-term senior care and senior rehabilitation help individuals recovering from hospital stays for complex medical issues such as stroke, injury or even elective surgeries who need 24-hour care in a fully equipped senior rehabilitation center.
+When surgery, illness or injury keeps you from doing the things you enjoy, our senior health and rehabilitation center at Benedictine St. Gertrude’s can set you on a successful path to recovery.
+Our inpatient short-term care and post acute rehab services help individuals recovering from hospital stays for complex medical issues such as stroke, injury or even elective surgeries who need 24-hour care in a fully equipped senior rehabilitation center in Shakopee, MN.

-Based on an individual’s needs, the senior rehabilitation experience may include:
+Based on an individual’s needs, a rehabilitation plan may include:

 - Strength, flexibility and endurance development